vmware-tanzu/velero/site/content/docs/v1.5/self-signed-certificates.md

 ## Error with client certificate with custom S3 server

-In case you are using a custom S3-compatible server, you may encounter that the backup fails with error similar to one below -
+In case you are using a custom S3-compatible server, you may encounter that the backup fails with an error similar to one below.

 ```
 rpc error: code = Unknown desc = RequestError: send request failed caused by: